emckiernan/emg-book/chapter-02/chapter-2.md

 * What other exercises could you do to activate the abdominal muscles, or which other ab muscles could you record from, and how would you expect the EMG recordings to look?
 * If you have recording equipment available, record from your own abdominal muscles, try experimenting with different electrode placements and exercises, and then extract and graph your data.

-### Quadricep muscles
+### Quadriceps muscles

-The following EMG was recorded from the quadricep muscles while the subject performed a one-legged squat, also known as a Bulgarian squat.
+The following EMG was recorded from the quadriceps muscles while the subject performed a one-legged squat, also known as a Bulgarian squat.
 The subject also had a backpack filled with books on during the exercise for added weight.

 ```python